-14 Research support
+13 Research support

-The information sought on past, present and future support will assist ANZCA in determining the relationship between various projects and the personnel involved in them, including their time commitment.
+The information sought on past and present support will assist ANZCA in determining the relationship between various projects and the personnel involved in them, including their time commitment.
 For this reason, applicants should list ALL projects for which their name is recorded as a chief investigator in each category.
-However, novice investigator applicants should note that no single grant awarded to them as a principle investigator should have exceeded \$10K.